Inspired for an Adventure? Check out Beef Stroganoff - Pouch and Beef Stew - Pouch

 As with your at-home emergency kit, give your car disaster supplies a once-over on a regular basis: at least once every six months.
 Replace as necessary expired first-aid supplies, opened fluids, and other potentially perishable items.

-When it comes to food items, remember that Mountain House offers a signature 30-year taste guarantee!
+When it comes to food items, Mountain House offers a signature 30-year taste guarantee, meaning you won’t need to replace your freeze-dried meals frequently!

 Stay safe on the road, from a garden-variety commute or a day trip to wilderness adventures, by adequately outfitting your vehicle with emergency essentials—including Mountain House meals!
-Explore our Just in Case…collection.
+Explore our pouches and our multi-day emergency kit collection.

 Inspired for an Adventure?
 Check out Beef Stroganoff - Pouch and Beef Stew - Pouch